Pilot project hopes to recycle Nunavut’s end-of-life vehicles

 Once vehicles roll off the sealift and into Nunavut communities, they never roll out again.

 But a new recycling project hopes to take back the tundra by removing thousands of kilograms of vehicle waste from the territory this summer.

 The Toronto-based not-for-profit environmental group, Summerhill Impact, is working to de-pollute and remove more than 200 cars from two communities chosen to take part in its pilot project this summer.

 Between 2009 and 2011, Summerhill Impact administered the federal government’s vehicle recycling program “Retire your Ride.”

 But the organization found that vehicle recycling was happening in southern centres, and not in the remote and northern regions of the country where it was needed most.

-“We recognize that Nunavut is one of the most challenging places to initiative a recycling program because of the distance from major recycling facilities,” said Taylor said.
+“We recognize that Nunavut is one of the most challenging places to initiative a recycling program because of the distance from major recycling facilities,” said Janet Taylor, account manager for the non-profit group.
 “So we wanted to prove a point and say, if we can do it here, we can do it anywhere.”

 Summerhill Impact is working with a grant from Environment Canada and alongside local partners such as Arctic shipper Nunavut Sealift and Supply Inc. and Arctic Co-ops Ltd, which will recycle car batteries this summer.